teokem/project-work-SHervoe-Hansen/README.md

 The layout is as follows

-- `data/` AMBER parameter, trajectory, and topology files
+- `data/` AMBER parameter, trajectory, and topology files.
 - `Lyso_binding.ipynb` Jupyter notebook for conformational flexbility of Lysozyme in the presences of pyrophosphate by molecular dynamics.

 ## For the referees